 It is necessary to focus on where we are headed if we want to change our future.
 The past is the past, so leave it there.

 When we accept that we are enough, our lives bloom.
-We will attract what we deserve, alerting the universe to what we want.
+We attract what we deserve by alerting the universe to what we want.
 With acceptance comes the flexibility to adapt.

-The path to self-actualization is personal, and letting go of behaviors we have long held to be who we are can be immensely challenging.
+The path to self-actualization is personal, and letting go of behaviors we have long considered integral to our identity can be immensely challenging.
 Many will never do it; however, many will.
 The desire for change gives us the courage to move from those who don’t to those who do.
-Although it may appear daunting before we begin the work, the rewards will exceed the effort.
+Although it may seem daunting at first, the rewards will outweigh the effort.
 Often, those with the furthest to come are the ones who climb the highest, proving that it is all possible.

 Have no fear of perfection – you’ll never reach it.
 Perfection is impossible; just strive to do your best